 Examination of the marketing system, its relations with the socioeconomic system, and the influences of each upon the other.
 Study of evolution and present structure of marketing institutions and processes.
 Consideration of customer attributes and behavioral characteristics, and how a marketing manager responds to these in the design of marketing strategies, using research, product development, pricing, distribution structure, and promotion.

 This course teaches the fundamentals of Financial Management.
 It includes the fundamentals of corporate finance (the valuation of assets, the measurement of cash flows, time value of money, the concept of risk and its measurement, risk-return trade-off, the basics of the cost of capital), investment, and capital market.

 This course emphasizes an empirical approach to the study of individual and group behavior within the context of the organization and as affected by a wide array of emerging organizational realities.
 It provides current and emerging theoretical and practical knowledge for understanding topics such as individual differences (personality), OB research methods, motivation, job satisfaction, stress, leadership, managerial decision-making, and group processes.
 The major objective of this course is to understand basic organizational behavior concepts and research, models, and moving from individual behavior to the group and to the organization as a whole.

-Business process transforms inputs into outputs, either physical goods or services, to satisfy customer needs.
+The business process transforms inputs into outputs, either physical goods or services, to satisfy customer needs.
 This transformation involves a flow of materials and information through a network of various activities including storage buffers.
 This course covers tools and methods to manage the business processes, which include both long-term strategic planning and short-term adaptive control.
-Specifically, we will discuss (1) basic concepts of business processes and management strategy, (2) key process measures and their relationships, (3) the effect of uncertainty in flows on the process performance, and (4) synchronization of flows of materials and information.
+Specifically, we will discuss (1) basic concepts of business processes and management strategy, (2) key process measures and their relationships, (3) the effect of uncertainty inflows on the process performance, and (4) synchronization of flows of materials and information.